Why Social Media and SEO is More Connected Than You Think

 It’s important to note that quality over quantity is important.
 Google continues to push for quality and for good reason.
 Search engines don’t want repeat content that is cut and pasted from another website, or “guest” posts that are published on several websites.
 Remember, your content cannot only be focused on SEO.
 Incorporating as many SEO keywords as possible will not keep your readers’ attention.
-Furthermore, it will hurt your rankings as Google is no dummy--they know when you’re “stuffing” keywords into your content.
+Furthermore, it will hurt your rankings as Google is no dummy--they know when you’re “stuffing” keywords into your content or Meta Description.
 You need to write for your audience and include keywords in a naturally-sounding way.
 It’s both an art and a science.

 Publish Social Posts Worthy of Backlinks

 Social posts can end up in all sorts of places outside traditional social networks.
 They’re being used in blog posts and articles, eBooks, and SlideShare presentations.
 If you create social media content other people want to reference, you’ll gain backlinks to your social media profiles and website, effectively boosting your authority with search engines.